brands-d/kMap/README.md

 ### 4. Installation

 If you skipped section 3. please make sure you are in the environment you want the packages to be installed.
+Additionally, please make sure you are using the latest version of pip as PyQt5 is known to have trouble with older versions.
+You can (should) upgrade pip using

+    pip install --upgrade pip

 If you want to have more control over what is happening, please follow the "Manually" section.
 Recommend only if you know what